A/C Leak Stop: Good or Bad?

 An Ounce of Prevention…

 The saying goes, an ounce of prevention is worth a pound of cure.
 When it comes to leak in your air conditioning unit there is simply no substitute for proper installation practices.
 Clean, dry and tight are the words we use to describe proper installation of refrigerant piping.
-At Top Gun Heating and Air we say the most important day in the life of a system, is the day its installed.
+At Top Gun Heating & Air services we say the most important day in the life of a system, is the day its installed.
 Proper air conditioner installation practices include using nitrogen during brazing, pressure testing, and pulling a triple vacuum with a micron gauge to ensure all the moisture present in the system is evacuated.
 If you have a leak in your air conditioning system, don’t hesitate to give us a call or fill out a service request form by clicking here.